Bhavani, Tamil Nadu: Transport

 Bhavani is connected with local buses to almost all parts of the district of Erode.
-The Bhavani bus station is located on the banks of Kaveri river at the northern end of the town.
-City buses connect major areas like Erode Junction, Thindal, Central BS, Surampatti, Anthiyur, Komarapalayam, Gopichettipalayam, Mettur etc.,.
+The Bhavani bus station is located on the banks of the Kaveri river at the northern end of the town.
+City buses connect major areas like Erode Junction, Thindal, Central BS, Surampatti, Anthiyur, Komarapalayam, Gobichettipalayam, and Mettur.
 The town depends on two major National highways, NH-544 connecting Salem-Cochin and NH-544H connecting Thoppur-Erode.
 Erode is the major transportation hub for Bhavani.